slebedeva/personal-genome/README.md

 Here are the tools that we will be using:
 - [IGV genome browser](https://igv.org/) - for visualization
 - [samtools](https://www.htslib.org/) - for processing genome alignment (BAM) files
 - [bcftools](https://samtools.github.io/bcftools/bcftools.html) - for manipulating variant call format (VCF) files

-I prefer to use Docker images for most of the tools, if such an image exists.
+- Illumina's [akt](https://github.com/Illumina/akt) - ancestry and kinship toolkit - for projecting onto 1000 genomes pca

 ## Data